Jack Owens (rugby league)

-Jack Owens (born 3 June 1994) is an English professional rugby league footballer who plays as a goal-kicking or for the Widnes Vikings in the Championship.
+Jack Owens (born 3 June 1994) is an English professional rugby league footballer who last played as a goal-kicking or for the Widnes Vikings in the Championship.

 Background

 Owens was born in Ditton, a residential area of Widnes, Cheshire, England.

 Career

 Having previously played for the Widnes Vikings, he was released from the club on 27 October 2015.
 His début for the Vikings came in a Challenge Cup match against Siddal and his league début was against Barrow Raiders in May 2011.
 He officially joined St. Helens in November 2015, for the 2016 season.

 During the 2017 season the joined Championship side Sheffield Eagles on a loan spell that lasted until the end of the season.

 He joined newly relegated Leigh Centurions in the Championship ahead of the 2018 season having been released by the Saints.